Introducing Iona’s Captain

 What makes working on a P&O Cruises ship different to other ships you’ve worked on before?

 There are so many differences, and each one positive.
 I love the diversity we have within the fleet, not only the ships themselves and their sizes but also the varied itineraries we offer – there’s something for everyone.
 The experience we offer is something I’m extremely proud of too.
 At the heart it is quintessentially British: I love the fact that in this modern, ever-changing world, the moment I step on board our ships I feel like I’m returning home.
 I believe this rubs off on our guests, too.
-We maintain all the classic aspects of cruising, from Afternoon Tea to our formal evenings and Gala Dinners, but we’re also driving the experience forward.
+We maintain all the classic aspects of cruising, from Afternoon Tea to our formal evenings and Gala Evenings, now renamed Celebration Nights, but we’re also driving the experience forward.
 For example, the introduction of the show Astonishing from Stephen Mulhern and Jonathan Wilkes has taken our guests into the future of cruising and elevating what is already an unforgettable holiday experience.
 I’d also like to mention the service offered by our amazingly talented and hardworking crew on board which is, in my mind, the best – not only afloat but also ashore.

 When did you find out you’d be working on Iona, and how do you feel about it?